-Vanuatu vs New Caledonia… I’ve travelled a few times to both places.
-Which destination do I recommend?
-These beautiful archipelagos in the South Pacific are neighbours yet very different.
-And it’s impossible to give you a straight answer if you ask me which one of Vanuatu or New Caledonia is the best destination.
-Still, this article will help you choose according to the criteria that are important to you.
+Vanuatu vs New Caledonia… I’ve travelled to both places a few times, and people often ask me which destination I recommend.
+These beautiful South Pacific archipelagos are neighbours, yet very different.
+And honestly, it’s impossible to give you a straight answer about which one is best.
+But this Vanuatu vs New Caledonia comparison will help you choose based on what matters most to you.

 I based this article on our visits to: